“The employer generally gets the employees he deserves.”

-Finding great employees in the promotional product business has always been difficult.
+Finding great employees in the promotional products business has always been difficult.
 Here are five resources that you can use to make it easier and increase your chances of assembling an exceptional team.

 Networking – For years, this has been the default method for finding talented professionals in the promotional products industry.
 Word of mouth is free, it’s also extremely unreliable.
 You can ask around for months before you see results.
 It’s a crapshoot.
 Because our industry is built on relationships this is a reasonable tactic and a good place to start your search, just don’t expect speedy results.

 LinkedIn – Think of LinkedIn as a job fair with 332 million people in attendance.
 It’s the most professional social network and our industry is well represented there.
 The benefits of using LinkedIn go well beyond the search for great employees.
 If you aren’t on it and active, you are missing the boat.

 CareerBuilder – Along with Monster and Indeed, CareerBuilder is a very popular resume board.
 Indeed is the largest of the three, but CareerBuilder is the most well-known.
 CareerBuilder boasts over 45 million resumes.
 The trick is fine-tuning your search to provide you with just the right candidate pool.
 Too broad and you’ll waste a lot of time, too narrow and you’ll miss out on strong candidates.